wawzat/purpleair-data-tools/README.md

 # purpleair-data-tools - pasc.py
-* Tool for combining and optionally summaizing PurpleAir PAII historical data files.
+* Tool for combining and optionally summarizing PurpleAir PAII historical data files.
 * Additional functionality allows for the inclusion of regulatory station and wind data.
 * Outputs to several different file formats. csv, Excel and formatted for RETIGO.

 Requires Python 3.6.8 or higher.

-Install the following Python packages:
+Install the following required Python packages:
 * If python on your system aliases to python3
   (python -m pip install [package], e.g., python -m pip install pandas)